-U.S. Sen. Elizabeth Warren, a student borrower champion and federal student loan refinancing advocate, is not holding back in her criticism of Betsy DeVos, Donald Trump’s choice to be the next education secretary.
+U.S. Sen. Elizabeth Warren, a student borrower champion and federal student loan refinancing (as an alternative to private student loan refinancing) advocate, is not holding back in her criticism of Betsy DeVos, Donald Trump’s choice to be the next education secretary.

 In a letter sent to DeVos last week, Warren said the nominee’s advocacy for school choice, charter schools and school voucher programs should be a concern for supporters of public education.
 Warren also criticized what she said was DeVos’ “paper-thin record on higher education and student debt,” pointing out that the next education secretary must continue to help those struggling with student debt and protect them from for-profit colleges offering worthless degrees.